jai-ucb/FKPNet/README.md

     python main.py

-Application assumes that the training.csv file is located in the same folder.
-Application will create a file called train_aug.csv that will contain the augmented images.
+- Application assumes that the training.csv file is located in the same folder
+- Application will create a file called train_aug.csv that will contain the augmented images

 <!-- model -->
 Model